Fair Value Framework (IFRS 13)

 --

-Valuation premise for non-financial assets is discussed on a separate page.
-In general, fair value of non-financial assets may be determined with the assumption that they are used with other assets.
-This does not override the determination of unit of account specified by other IFRS.
-For example, an investment property will be a unit of account as specified in IAS 40, but its fair value can be measured in combination with other assets as a group or with other assets and liabilities (IFRS 13.32).
+The valuation premise for non-financial assets is discussed on a separate page.
+Generally, the fair value of these assets may be measured under the presumption that they’re used alongside other assets.
+However, this does not supersede the ‘unit of account’ definitions provided by other IFRSs.
+For instance, an investment property’s unit of account is defined in IAS 40, but its fair value might be measured alongside other assets or combined with assets and liabilities (IFRS 13.32).

 The transaction